 I was born in Singapore.
-My parents came from China.
 My mother was born in Fuzhou and my father was born in Shanghai.
 They migrated to Singapore separately, got married, and I was born.
 I have two siblings, both younger brothers.

 I was born again when I was a middle school student, received Christ and became a born-again Christian.
 I was baptized while at middle school.